Using Performance Reviews to (Actually) Improve Performance

 For many managers, the end of the year means conducting the dreaded annual performance reviews.

-The goal of annual performance reviews is to set the stage for higher levels of future performance, yet the focus tends to be on past performance.
+The goal of annual performance reviews is to set the stage for improved future performance, yet their focus tends to be on past performance.

 Some of us are ready to scrap the old ways and turn performance management into progress management.
 If that's you, check out this video from the Society of Industrial and Organizational Psychologists (SIOP) for ideas that work (or better yet, give me a call).

-If you aren't ready for something so drastic as a new performance management system, but you still want to do better, read on below for some ideas.
+If you aren't ready for something so drastic as a new performance management system, but you still want to improve your current approach, read on below for some ideas.

 Complex Problem: Performance Reviews Don't Work